 However, Hackney Downs had a couple of spaces, and accepted what I did, and luckily gave me somewhere which I could sound proof and carry out crafting bass guitars.

-Do you share your studio with anyone?
+Do you share your space with anyone?

-VW: No, but I would love too.
+VW: No, but I would love to.
 My career involved working in teams and I miss company and having people around to bounce ideas off.
 I have a space I can rent either on a short term or long term basis.
 I'm not around all week so whoever comes in can have some time to themselves and time with company.
 The studios set up for all sorts of wood working, but I'm flexible.